-CCO is supported by the Money Laundering Reporting Officer whose responsibilities include (but are not limited to) oversight and implementation of the UK legislation with regards to financial crime, Proceeds of Crime Act ('POCA'), UK Bribery Act, etc, researching and providing advice in relation to high risk client types including Politically Exposed Persons ('PEP') relationships and those with heightened financial crime related reputational risks.
+CCO is supported by the Money Laundering Reporting Officer whose responsibilities include (but are not limited to) oversight of implementation of the UK legislation with regards to financial crime, Proceeds of Crime Act ('POCA'), UK Bribery Act, etc, researching and providing advice in relation to high risk client types including Politically Exposed Persons ('PEP') relationships and those with heightened financial crime and related reputational risks.

-FCC fulfills its responsibilities by ensuring that there are appropriate and proportionate risk management systems and controls in place to counter the risk that the entity might be used to further financial crime, overseeing the implementation of an adequate monitoring, surveillance and testing programme, specific to Anti-Money Laundering ('AML'), Sanctions, Anti-Bribery and Corruption ('ABC') and Financial Crime prevention, and providing guidance and training to CSUK employees in relation to financial crime matters.
-FCC receive disclosures under the UK legislation with regards to suspicions and assessing whether they need to be reported to the appropriate external authorities.
+Financial Crime Prevention fulfills its responsibilities by ensuring that there are appropriate and proportionate risk management systems and controls in place to counter the risk that the entity might be used to further financial crime, overseeing the implementation of an adequate monitoring, surveillance and testing programme, specific to Anti-Money Laundering ('AML'), Sanctions, Anti-Bribery and Corruption ('ABC') and Financial Crime prevention, and providing guidance and training to CSUK employees in relation to financial crime matters.
+FCP receives disclosures under the UK legislation with regards to suspicions and assesses the need for onward reporting to the appropriate external authorities.